 Print media and even cable television are becoming obsolete vessels for delivering content to consumers.
 We live in a society with computers in our pockets.
 If we want to know something, we Google it.
 For example, if someone’s phone breaks, the first thing they probably do is search online for a solution.
 They might look up keywords such as: “fix smartphone screen.”
-For businesses, this is where search engine optimization (SEO) and social media optimization (SMO) come in.
+This is where search engine optimization (SEO) and social media optimization (SMO) come in for businesses.

 SEO and SMO are both digital marketing strategies.
 Their effectiveness comes from utilizing keywords that take advantage of Google’s algorithm.
 They help to make sure local customers will find what they are looking for.
 That person looking up how to fix their phone?
 They are going to see sites with the best SEO and SMO first.